QuantumKuba/google_jobs_scraper/README.md

 Replace `https://github.com/axsddlr/google_jobs_scraper.git` with the actual URL of your repository and `google_jobs_scraper` with the name of the folder where you cloned the repository.

-### 2. Create a Virtual Environment (Optional but Recommended)
+#### 2. Create Virtual Environment (Recommended)

 It's a good practice to create a virtual environment for Python projects to manage dependencies effectively.
-Use the following commands to create and activate a virtual environment:

-- For macOS/Linux:
+For macOS/Linux:
 ```bash
 python3 -m venv venv
 source venv/bin/activate
 ```

-- For Windows:
+For Windows:
 ```bash
 python -m venv venv
 .\venv\Scripts\activate
 ```

-### 3. Install Dependencies
+#### 3. Install pip Dependencies

 Install the required dependencies using pip: